 Circuits Interpreting the CFAA Broadly

-In contrast, the First, Fifth, Seventh, and Eleventh Circuits have taken a much broader view of the CFAA.
+In contrast, Fifth, Seventh, and Eleventh Circuits have taken a much broader view of the CFAA, as discussed in the Nosal and WEC cases.

 In International Airport Centers, L.L.C. v.
 Citrin, 440 F.3d 418 (7th Cir.
 2006), the defendant decided to go into business for himself, in breach of his employment contract.
 Before returning his company laptop, he deleted all of its data by loading into the laptop a secure-erasure program, which was designed to write over the deleted files to prevent their recovery.
 This would prevent the employer from obtaining all the data he had collected and also from seeing his improper conduct.
 Judge Posner, writing for the Court, held that defendant acted "without authorization," because "his authorization to access the laptop terminated when, having already engaged in misconduct and decided to quit IAC in violation of his employment contract, he resolved to destroy files that incriminated himself and other files that were also the property of his employer, in violation of the duty of loyalty that agency law imposes on an employee."